docker/get-involved/content/en/docs/CommunityLeaders/_index.md

   A Brief about Community Leader's Program
 ---

-At Docker, we believe that developers have the opportunity to change the world, through innovation AND community.
-We’ve seen amazing examples of this in the more than 7 years since Docker’s introduction, and we are so excited for what is still to come.
-Community Leaders are an incredible group of individuals passioante about engaging and supporting the Docker community in their part of the world.

-The Community Leader program was designed to empower and support Community Leader with the necessary resources and event platform to plan, organise and host Docker events successfully.
+The Community Leader program is designed to empower and support Community Leader with the necessary resources and event platform to plan, organise and host Docker events successfully.
 In the post-COVID world, we have specifically designed additional tools and resources to make it as simple and straightforward as possible to organise a virtual meetup.

-## Docker User Groups
+## Docker Community Events
-Docker User Groups are global, community run gatherings of Docker users, newbies and enthusiasts.
+Docker Community Events are global, community run gatherings of Docker users, newbies and enthusiasts.
 The Docker community is founded on principles of respect, inclusion, collaboration and opportunity.
 Our events are:

 * Free to attend and open to the public
 * Inclusive and encouraging of diversity